PharmEasy Blog

 5. Candy

 Abstaining from indulging your sweet tooth with candies is recommended during your period as they contain a high amount of sugar that can worsen period pain.
+Go for fruits and dairy products, which might help you in reducing period pain20

 If you’re looking for other sweet treats during your period, I might have a delicious suggestion for you.
 How about stocking up on dark berries like blueberries, blackberries, strawberries, raspberries, and cherries?
 Not only are they naturally sweet and satisfying, but they may also be packed with antioxidants.
-Antioxidants may support your overall health as well as help you through your period by giving you the energy boost you need!
+Antioxidants may support your overall health as well as help you through your period by giving you the energy boost you need24!

 Dr. Rajeev Singh, BAMS